zweckj/acaia/README.md

 ### Manually
 Copy the contents of the `custom_components` folder to a `acaia` folder in your Home Assistant's `custom_components` folder.

+### HACS
+TBD

 ## Setup
 This integration requires a Bluetooth connection from HA to your scale.
-You can use a Bluetooth Proxy if you're not close enough.
+You can use an ESP Home [Bluetooth Proxy](https://esphome.github.io/bluetooth-proxies/) if you're not close enough.

 After you added the integration to your HA, when you turn your scale on, it should be discovered automatically from Home Assistant